Dining

 Virginia Distillery Company range

-All VDC bottlings are bottled at 46.5% ABV, non-chill filtered, natural colour, and priced at £49.95 per bottle.
+All VDC bottlings are bottled at 46.5% ABV, non-chill filtered, and natural colour.
 These whiskies are typically aged for five to six years in ex-bourbon barrels before finishing.

 After initial ageing in first-fill ex-bourbon casks, this American single malt is finished in traditional tawny port casks sourced from premium Portuguese bodegas, alongside port-style wine casks from Virginia.
 The nose shows honeycomb, walnuts and gingerbread, while the palate delivers a brighter contrast of lemon, red berries, soft smoke and cocoa.